Ogunquit: The Views

 After a day exploring the shore, head back to Ogunquit for cocktail hour.
 At Barnacle Billy’s, overlooking Perkins Cove, the Special Rum Punch is legendary—consume with caution.
 The restaurant also offers a full selection of seaside shanty favorites, from fresh lobster to steamers and fried clams.
 For a quieter evening and an Italian-inspired menu, check out No. Five-0 Shore Road, or reserve well ahead to enjoy the locally inspired cuisine at M.C.
 Perkins Cove.
 Among other accolades, the spot was chosen by USA Today as one of the “top 10 places in the world with a view,” with windows on three sides that invite the ocean in.
 It may be easier to score a table for lunch or brunch—the Bloody Mary is a meal in itself.

 While the great food and natural beauty certainly draws visitors in, Ogunquit is also a cultural destination.
-Artists have been drawn to the landscape for more than a century, and the Ogunquit Museum of American Art (OMAA) has celebrated that connection since 1953.
+Of course artists have been drawn to the landscape for more than a century.
+The Ogunquit Museum of American Art (OMAA) has celebrated that connection since 1953.
 With its roots in two of America’s earliest art colonies, the OMAA houses a permanent collection of paintings, sculpture, drawings, prints, and photographs from the late 1800s to the present.
-With a new director who specializes in film and new media joining the staff this spring, expect this lovely small museum to embrace a new chapter, while continuing to celebrate local artists and its three acres of sculpture gardens overlooking the Atlantic Ocean.
+In addition, a new director who specializes in film and new media joining the staff this spring.
+Expect this lovely small museum to embrace a new chapter while continuing to celebrate local artists and its three acres of sculpture gardens overlooking the Atlantic Ocean.